filswan/go-swan-provider/README.md

 - :bangbang:**api_key:** Your api key.
 Acquire from [Swan Platform](https://www.filswan.com/) -> "My Profile"->"Developer Settings".
 You can also check the Guide.
 - :bangbang:**access_token:** Your access token.
 Acquire from [Swan Platform](https://www.filswan.com/) -> "My Profile"->"Developer Settings".
 You can also check the Guide.
 - **api_heartbeat_interval:** 300 seconds or 5 minutes.
 Time interval to send heartbeat.
+- **purge_interval:** 600 seconds or 10 minutes.
+Time interval to purge downloaded car files whose deal status are Completed, ImportFailed or DealExpired

 ### [bid]
 - **bid_mode:** 0: manual, 1: auto